Norway women's national football team: A power to be reckoned with

-Eventually, Norway marked themselves as one of the better countries in Europe, if inferior to their Nordic neighbours.
+Eventually, Norway's women's national football team rose in success throughout Europe, albeit not besting their Nordic neighbors.
 They beat England, France and Switzerland.
 In the first qualification for the European Competition for Representative Women's Teams (later renamed UEFA Women's Championship), Norway played opposite Sweden, Finland and Iceland.
-Norway lost both matches against Sweden, but beat Finland over both matches.
+Norway lost both matches against Sweden, but beat Finland in both matches against them.
 A surprising home draw against Iceland mattered little, Norway took the second spot in a qualification where only the best teams qualified.
 Sweden later won the Euros.

 The start of the golden years

-Norway seemed to have problems with Sweden, and they lost 0–5, their biggest loss at the time (if repeated later) shortly afterwards.
+Norway seemed to have problems with Denmark, and they lost 0–5, their biggest loss at the time (if repeated later) shortly afterwards.
 Compared to other teams, however, Norway improved, and they beat Denmark and West Germany in the qualification for the 1987 Euros.
 The Euros, consisting as the men's Euros had been until 1980 of two semi finals and a final played in one of the countries qualified for it.
 In this case, Norway was the host for the four matches.
 Norway beat Italy in the semifinals and met Sweden in the finals.
 The finals was the first time Norway beat Sweden in a match, as Norway won 2–1.
 This made the national football team the first Norwegian sports team ever to have won anything, eleven years ahead of the Norway women's national handball team.

-Norway continued to win the next year as they beat Sweden again in a final in an invitational and unofficial world cup in China.
+Norway continued to win the next year as they beat Sweden again in a final in 1988 FIFA Women's Invitation Tournament, in China.
 In the 1989 Euros Norway made the finals against West Germany, but this time lost 1–4.
 After that loss the coaches resigned, leaving the helm to Even Pellerud.
 Pellerud saw Norway progress to the 1991 FIFA Women's World Cup.
 Before the first official world cup, Norway made it to the fourth (and Norway's third in a row) final of the Euros, where Norway again met Germany.
 Germany won in extra time.
 In the World cup Norway made it to the semifinals, where they lost to the USA.

 Following that, Pellerud led the team to the 1993 Euros.
 Norway beat Denmark in the semifinals and Italy in the finals, winning their second Euros.
 Norway followed up with winning the 1994 Algarve Cup, the first ever to be arranged.
 The focus the next year was the World Cup and its antecedent Euros, which also functioned as a qualifier for the World Cup.
-Norway met Italy already in the quarter finals, and won it.
+Norway met Italy already in the quarter-finals, and won it.
 Sweden managed to come back and thrash Norway in the second semifinal in Sweden, winning 5–7 after two matches.
 Norway was still qualified for the World Cup.